llm-d-incubation/llm-d-infra/quickstart/examples/inference-scheduling/README.md

 ---

 > Note: if you are deploying Istio as the gateway, e.g. `--gateway istio`, then you will need to apply a `DestinationRule` described in [Temporary Istio Workaround](../../istio-workaround.md).

+> Note if using GKE with the `gke-l7-regional-external-managed` gateway type, use the `gke.helmfile.yaml` instead of the default one like so:
+> `helmfile --selector managedBy=helmfile apply helmfile.yaml --skip-diff-on-install -f gke.helmfile.yaml`.

 ## Verify the Installation